-Overall, 22.5% of all national dogs born between 2005 and 2015 (inclusive) have been used in breeding, and only about 8.1% of national male dogs born in 2015 have been used in breeding to date.
-As the breed has continuously increased in popularity, it would be expected that there would be an increase in the proportion of dogs used in breeding.
-However, the above indicates high selection intensity - and consequentially, a considerable reduction in the genetic diversity.
+Overall, 16.5% of all national dogs born between 2005 and 2015 (inclusive) have been used in breeding, and only about 5.3% of national male dogs born in 2015 have been used in breeding to date.
+This indicates high selection intensity - and consequentially, a considerable reduction in the genetic diversity.
+It should be noted that this percentage may be affected by the trends in breed popularity - where registration numbers drop, then a lower percentage of dogs born in the preceding years will be used in breeding.